sebawita/NLP/What is Natural Language Processing.md

 In other words, NPL is the mechanism that allows chatbots — like [NativeChat](https://www.progress.com/nativechat) — to analyse what users say, extract essential information and respond with appropriate answers.

-For example, if the user says: *"When does your shop open?"*, the chatbot should be able to match this question to a **opening-hours** conversation, and respond with: *"The shop opens from 9AM to 5PM"*.
+For example, if the user says: *"When does your shop open?"*, the chatbot should be able to match this question to an **opening-hours** conversation, and respond with: *"The shop opens from 9 AM to 5 PM"*.

 ## What you are going to learn